 When it comes to filing income tax returns, choosing the right form is essential.
 If you have not done so, the IT department can reject your return and even charge a penalty for missing the deadline.
 In this regard, individual taxpayers usually have confusion when it comes to choosing between ITR 1 and ITR 2.

-Both income tax return forms cover almost the same income categories but have subtle differences which set them apart.
+Both income tax return forms cover almost the same income categories but have subtle differences that set them apart.
 So, if you are planning to file your IT returns, give this article a read.
 You will gain a clear understanding of the difference between ITR 1 and 2, their applicability, and more.

 Here are the key differences between ITR 1 and ITR 2: